 Location: 325 Durley Ave, Camarillo, CA

-What makes it special: One of California’s most popular fly-in spots.
+One of Californias most popular fly-in spots.
 The outdoor patio gives you close-up views of airport traffic, and on Saturdays, Sundays, and Wednesdays, tri-tip sizzles on the outdoor grill.
+Thats what makes Waypoint endearing to SoCal pilots – you can smell the barbecue from the runup area.

 Hours: Tuesday-Sunday 8am-3pm (closed Monday)